When you get past the beginner stages of using a sewing machine

 A sewing machine needle has grooves and indents which are part of how it works.
 Make sure the needle is the right way round, and fully into the holder.

 It really does give easier sewing and better results to use quality needles and thread.
-Poor economies to use cheap bargains unless you really have to.
+It’s a poor economy to use cheap bargains unless you really have to.

 I once bought a box of sewing machine needles from a named though modest manufacturer.
 Only about 1 in 10 was usable, the rest were either blunt or bent.
+They caused all sorts of problems, which magically disappeared when I put in a Schmetz needle instead.
 Even if it’s not that dramatically wrong, a poor quality or worn-out needle can cause skipped stitches and problems with tension.

 Cheap thread breaks easily, can cause sewing problems, and clogs up the machine with fluff.